patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/Eneco/README.md

 # Energy provider: Eneco

-Eneco offers the option to export data from the [Mijn Eneco](https://inloggen.eneco.nl/) website.
+Eneco offers the option to export data from the [Mijn Eneco](https://inloggen.eneco.nl/) site.
 This data can be transformed and used to import into Home Assistant.

 **Data provided**
 - Electricity consumption - Tariff 1 - High resolution (day interval) - kWh